sigstore/model-transparency/slsa_for_models/README.md

 provenance for all new models before serving them.
 The verification can also be done manually, on demand.

-As an additional benefit, having a provenance for a model allows users to react to vulnerabilities in a training framework: they can quickly determine if a model needs to be retrained because it was created using the vulnerable version.
+As an additional benefit, having provenance for a model allows users to react to vulnerabilities in a training framework: they can quickly determine if a model needs to be retrained because it was created using a vulnerable version.

 ## Usage